Kakamotobi/Learned/Web Development/API.md

   ```
 ###### Fragments
 - GraphQL includes reusable units called Fragments, which allow you to construct sets of fields and then include them in queries.
+- A fragment cannot refer to itself or create a cycle because it could result in an unbounded result.
 - Example
   - Comparing two (or more) iPhones.
   ```gql